-On top of our quality assurance, which includes thickness and particle mapping and sheet resistance measurement, executed on every shipped wafer, SweGaN can perform additional checks.
-This includes X-Ray diffraction, photoluminescence and cathodoluminescence spectroscopy, capacitance-voltage profiling, atomic force microscopy and TOF-SIMs spectroscopy.
+On top of our quality assurance, which includes thickness and sheet resistance measurement, executed on every shipped wafer, SweGaN can perform additional checks.
+This includes X-Ray diffraction, photoluminescence and cathodoluminescence spectroscopy, particle mapping, capacitance-voltage profiling, atomic force microscopy and TOF-SIMs spectroscopy.
 These extra measurements are carried out by qualified staff and will help you get additional information about the quality and performance of our epi-wafers.

 As a spin-off from Linköping University, SweGaN has kept a very strong interest in research and development projects.
 We are always eager to develop new technology and to empower innovation for our partners and customers.